 You can get Clue for under $8 right here.

-You can pretty readily buy full sets with the board and darts included.
+You can readily buy full sets with the board and darts included.
 Prices do vary a bit, but these are going to be relatively cheap overall.
 This one is available for 40 dollars.

 11. Battle Shots

 Each player has a few “ships,” each one made of small cups attached together.
 Each ship is placed on their side of the board in whichever orientation they wish, and each side is a grid lined by letters on one side and numbers on the other.
 Each player takes turns calling out positions on the other’s grid, representing firing a torpedo.
 Whenever a player is “hit,” they must drink the cup at that position.
 The first player to drink all their cups loses, and the other wins.
-Not that just as with Beer Checkers, the cups would need to be washed after each game.
+Just as with Beer Checkers, the cups would need to be washed after each game.

-Simple, fun, gets your patrons cheerful.
+Simple, fun, and gets your patrons cheerful.
 Check out this version for an idea of how it looks.

 These are the games that will require some setup, and may take up some floor space at your establishment.
 These will definitely require a bit more consideration before making the purchase, but can potentially enhance your venue’s personality and ability to entice customers to stick around longer.

 Well, you know how this one works.
 Given that it requires a rather large table, this one would likely be one of the few or the only larger game you have at your establishment.